Av0cat0/weather-analytics-platform/README.md

 curl command didn't work in PowerShell, caused parameter ambiguity errors.
 Due to the assignment content and purpose, I decided not to troubleshoot it and invest the remaining time on more important issues

+### Grafana aggregations issue

+I began with using bucketAggs but when it was empty it caused "missing metrics and aggregations" errors so I added date_histogram bucket aggregations to all stat panels